Mixture of Inverse Gaussians for Hemodynamic Transport (MIGHT) in Multiple-Input Multiple-Output Vascular Networks: System Model

 \subsection{Vessel Network Definition}

-In this work, we adopt a compact version of the \ac{VN} definition in~\cite{Jakumeit2024}, summarized below.
-To model molecular transport in \acp{VN}, such as the \ac{CVS}, the network topology is commonly approximated using three segment types (see Fig.~\ref{fig:System_Model}a)): \begin{enumerate} \itemsep0em \item \textit{Pipe:} A pipe $p_i$ is a cylindrical vessel transporting fluid from its inlet to its outlet, defined by its length $l_i$ and radius $r_i$.
-Pipes may connect to other pipes, bifurcations, or junctions at both ends. \item \textit{Bifurcation:} A bifurcation is a zero-dimensional connection, where one inflow pipe splits into multiple outflow pipes.
-It must be connected to pipes on both sides. \item \textit{Junction:} A junction $j_m$ is a zero-dimensional connection, where multiple inflow pipes merge into one outflow pipe.
-We denote the set of its inflow pipes by $\mathcal{I}(j_m)$.
-As bifurcations, it must be connected to pipes on both sides. \end{enumerate}
+To model molecule transport in \acp{VN}, as found in the \ac{CVS}, the \ac{VN} topology is commonly approximated~\cite{Chahibi2013,Jakumeit2025} using three segment types (see Fig.~\ref{fig:Notation_and_Equiv_Circuit}a)): \begin{enumerate} \itemsep0em \item \textit{Pipe:} A pipe $p_i$ is a cylindrical vessel transporting fluid from its inlet to its outlet, defined by its length $l_i$ and radius $r_i$.
+Pipes may connect to other pipes, bifurcations, or junctions at both ends.
+We denote the number of pipes contained in a \ac{VN} by $E$. \item \textit{Bifurcation:} A bifurcation $b_m$ is a \ac{0-D} connection, where one or more inflow pipe(s) split(s) into multiple outflow pipes.
+We denote the set of its outflow pipes by $\mathcal{O}(b_m)$.
+Bifurcations must be connected to pipes on both sides.
+We denote the number of bifurcations contained in a \ac{VN} by $B$.
+A bifurcation with multiple inflow and multiple outflow pipes is also referred to as a \textit{crossing}, see Fig.~\ref{fig:System_Model}a). \item \textit{Junction:} A junction is a \ac{0-D} connection, where multiple inflow pipes merge into one outflow pipe.
+Junctions must be connected to pipes on both sides, see Fig.~\ref{fig:Notation_and_Equiv_Circuit}a) and Fig.~\ref{fig:System_Model}a). \end{enumerate} Bifurcations, junctions, \ac{VN} inlet(s) and outlet(s), and any point that connects two pipes, are modeled as nodes.
+We distinguish between three types of nodes, see Fig.~\ref{fig:Notation_and_Equiv_Circuit}a) and Fig.~\ref{fig:System_Model}a): \begin{enumerate} \itemsep0em \item \textit{Inlet node:} Inlet nodes exist at the points of the \ac{VN} where fluid flow is introduced into the \ac{VN}. \acp{VN} may contain $I \in \mathbb{N}$ inlets, where $\mathbb{N}$ denotes the set of natural numbers.
+The set of inlet nodes is denoted by $\mathcal{N}_\mathrm{in}=\{n_{\mathrm{in},1},\ldots ,n_{\mathrm{in},I}\}$. \item \textit{Outlet node:} Outlet nodes exist at the points of the \ac{VN} where fluid flow leaves the \ac{VN}. \acp{VN} may contain $O \in \mathbb{N}$ outlets.
+The set of outlet nodes is denoted by $ \mathcal{N}_\mathrm{out}=\{n_{\mathrm{out},1},\ldots ,n_{\mathrm{out},O}\}$. \item \textit{Connecting node:} All other $C\in\mathbb{N}$ points in the \ac{VN} where pipes are connected to one another are referred to as connecting nodes.
+The set of connecting nodes is denoted by $\mathcal{N}_\mathrm{con}=\{n_{1},\ldots ,n_{C}\}$.
+Bifurcations and junctions belong to this class of nodes. \end{enumerate} Pipes are represented as directed edges between nodes, aligned with the direction of fluid flow, as determined in Subsection~\ref{ssec:Equivalent_Circuit_Theory}.
+For any node type, the nodes at the inlet and outlet of a pipe $p_i$, i.e., its \textit{source node} and \textit{destination node}, are denoted by $\mathcal{S}(p_i)$ and $\mathcal{D}(p_i)$, respectively.